redis-applied-ai/redis-retrieval-optimizer/README.md

 | basic_vector      | sentence-transformers/all-MiniLM-L6-v2     | 0.002605       | 0.9       | 0.23      | 0.717676 |

-## Data Requirements
+## Data requirements

 To run a retrieval study, you need three key datasets: **queries**, **corpus**, and **qrels**.
 The framework is flexible—data can be in any shape as long as you provide custom processors to interpret it.
-But if you're getting started, here's the expected format and some working examples to guide you.
+But if you're just getting started, here's the expected format and some working examples to guide you.

 ---

 ### Corpus

 This is the full set of documents you'll be searching against.
 It’s what gets indexed into Redis.
-The default assumption is that each document has a `text` field to search or embed, but you can customize this via a corpus processor.
+The default assumption is that each document has a `text` field to search or embed, but you can customize this using a corpus processor.

 **General structure**: